covaena/covaena.github.io/_posts/2024-06-23-Prelim-PPE-Reflections.md

 [^11]: Props to polscientists for at least acknowledging 'endogeneity problems', but that doesn't make their results any more valid if they're uncorrectable!
 It feels as if critiques of bicausality or third variables are low hanging fruit.
 [^12]: I was cooked for my Trinity collections after spending the week before in cold and rainy Exmoor for rowing camp, which meant I didn't get to actually read _On Liberty_.
 It never really got better from there.
 [^13]: On the Politics marking rubric, 'evidence of original thought' only appears at marks of 85+, and 'evidence of ability to form independent critical assessment' at 78+, both _ridiculously high_ marks for essays.
 That is all to say, you really need to nail the basics rather than think too hard as the returns are truly marginal.
+[^14]: For example, they preferred modelling consumption in terms of both fixed proportions of long run output on top of a difference between interest rates and the discount factor, rather than just the former.
-[^14]: Always a joy to use Bayes' Theorem and the Law of Iterated Expectation.
+[^15]: Always a joy to use Bayes' Theorem and the Law of Iterated Expectation.